A Simple and Approximately Optimal Mechanism for an Additive Buyer

-Before stating our core decomposition lemma, we present some known results about the core.
-The lemmas below were either stated explicitly in~\cite{LiYao2013} or~\cite{HartNisan12}, or use ideas from one of those papers.
+Before stating our core-tail decomposition lemma, we present some known results about the core.
+The lemmas below were either stated explicitly in~\cite{LiY13} or~\cite{HartN17} for a single buyer, or use ideas from one of those papers.
 We put a citation in the statement of such lemmas, but include all proofs in Appendix~\ref{app:core} for completeness.

-\begin{lemma} (\cite{LiYao2013}) $p_i \leq 1/t_i $ for all $i$. \end{lemma}
+\begin{lemma} (\cite{LiY13}) $p_i \leq 1/t_i $ for all $i$. \end{lemma}

-\begin{lemma} (\cite{LiYao2013}) $\Rev(D_i^C) \leq r_i$ and $\Rev(D_i^T) \leq r_i/p_i$. \end{lemma}
+\begin{lemma} (\cite{LiY13}) $\Rev(D_i^C) \leq r_i$ and $\Rev(D_i^T) \leq r_i/p_i$. \end{lemma}

-\begin{lemma} (\cite{HartNisan12}) $\Rev(D) \leq \sum_A p_A \Rev(D_A)$. \end{lemma}
+\begin{lemma} (\cite{HartN17}) $\Rev(D) \leq \sum_A p_A \Rev(D_A)$. \end{lemma}